-At the beginning of 2018, I wrote an income report for 2017 explaining how I earned $22,000 in my first full year of travel blogging. – check that out here.
+And so, at the beginning of 2018, I wrote an income report for 2017 explaining how I earned $22,000 in my first full year of travel blogging – check that out here.
 I got such fantastic feedback from readers who were inspired to start blogs and monetize their own travel blogs that I decided to continue posting income reports for the entirety of 2018!
-Take a look:

 January marked my first month as a full-time travel blogger, and my goal this year is to see if this is a viable career path (or if I have to suck it up and get a real job again).
 I’m so excited to see where this crazy path takes me and I have no idea what I’m doing (yet), so come along for the ride!
 We can figure sh*t out together.
 It’ll be fun.
 And I’ll only panic about health insurance like, sometimes.